French art: Baroque and Classicism

 The seventeenth century marked a golden age for French art in all fields.

 In the early part of the seventeenth century, late mannerist and early Baroque tendencies continued to flourish in the court of Marie de Medici and Louis XIII.

 Art from this period shows influences from both the north of Europe, namely the Dutch and Flemish schools, and from Roman painters of the Counter-Reformation.
 Artists in France frequently debated the contrasting merits of Peter Paul Rubens with his Flemish baroque, voluptuous lines and colors to Nicolas Poussin with his rational control, proportion, Roman classicist baroque style.
 Another proponent of classicism working in Rome was Claude Gellée, known as Le Lorrain, who defined the form of classical landscape.

-Many young French painters of the beginning of the century went to Rome to train themselves and soon assimilated Caravaggio's influence like Valentin de Boulogne and Simon Vouet.
+Many young French painters of the beginning of the century went to Rome to train themselves and soon assimilated Caravaggio's influence, for example Valentin de Boulogne and Simon Vouet.
 The later is credited with bringing the baroque in France and at his return in Paris in 1627 he was named first painter of the king.
-But French painting soon departed from the extravagance and naturalism of the Italian baroque and painters like Eustache Le Sueur and Laurent de La Hyre, following Poussin example developed a classicist way known as Parisian Atticism, inspired by Antiquity, and focusing on proportion, harmony and the importance of drawing.
+But French painting soon departed from the extravagance and naturalism of Italian baroque, and painters such as Eustache Le Sueur and Laurent de La Hyre, following Poussin's example, developed a classicist way known as Parisian Atticism, inspired by Antiquity, and focusing on proportion, harmony and the importance of drawing.
 Even Vouet, after his return from Italy, changed his manner to a more measured but still highly decorative and elegant style.

 But at the same time there was still a strong Caravaggisti Baroque school represented in the period by the amazing candle-lit paintings of Georges de La Tour.
 The wretched and the poor were featured in a quasi-Dutch manner in the paintings by the three Le Nain brothers.
-In the paintings of Philippe de Champaigne there are both propagandistic portraits of Louis XIII' s minister Cardinal Richelieu and other more contemplative portraits of people in the Catholic Jansenist sect.
+In the paintings of Philippe de Champaigne there are both propagandistic portraits of first minister Cardinal Richelieu and other more contemplative portraits of people in the Catholic Jansenist sect.

-In architecture, architects like Salomon de Brosse, François Mansart and Jacques Lemercier helped define the French form of the baroque, developing the formula of the urban hôtel particulier that was to influence all of Europe and strongly departed from the Italian equivalent, the palazzo.
+In architecture, architects such as Salomon de Brosse, François Mansart and Jacques Lemercier helped define the French form of the baroque, developing the formula of the urban hôtel particulier that was to influence all of Europe and strongly departed from the Italian equivalent, the palazzo.
 Many aristocratic castles were rebuilt in the new classic-baroque style, some of the most famous being Maisons and Cheverny, characterized by high roofs "à la française" and a form that retained the medieval model of the castle adorned with prominent towers.